opossum-labs/opossum/doc/book/src/reference/nodes/beam_propagation_visualizer.md

 ## Analysis

 As a detector node, incoming light data is simply passed unmodified through the node.
-However, possible apodization due to input or output port apertures might occur.

 - Energy Analysis